3DParadise/3dprintingdelhi/index.md

 - template: 1-column-text
   block: one-column-1
   headline: 'Why 3D paradise:'
-  content: Having served more than 300 companies we have gained the industrial experience
+  content: Having served more than 300 companies, We have gained the industrial experience
-    that is necessarily required for world-class outputs. from MNCs to startups we have helped these companies generate more revenue by taking care of the design, prototypes and production as well.
-Our wide range of materials free our designers of any worries of manufacturing.our pledge is to provide our clients with world-class products and we aspire to attain 100% customer satisfaction.
+    that is necessarily required for world-class outputs.
+From MNCs to startups, We have helped companies generate more revenue by taking care of the design, prototypes and production of their products.
+Our wide range of materials and technologies free our designers of any worries about manufacturing.
+Our pledge is to provide our clients with world-class products and We aspire to attain 100% customer satisfaction.
 - template: content-feature
   block: feature-1
   media_alignment: Left